 Philippe Brachet – Editor in Chief for Arte Reportage.

 In 2014 Martin travelled to the Omo Valley in Ethiopia crafting a unique portfolio of portraits of the famous tribes that live in the ‘seat of humanity’.
-The work he created will exhibit in Paris in September 2015.
+He once again received an Honourable Mention at the 2015 International Photography Awards.

-Martin is presently working with Stop Ivory creating an exhibition and book for the CITES (CoP17) to be launched in Johannesburg in September 2016.
+In 2016 Martin worked with Stop Ivory creating an exhibition and book for the CITES (CoP17).

 He presently lives in Paris.

 Tel: +33 (0) 6 69 74 22 96